KokiSecurityLab/CySA-Study-Notes/Technical_Paper_025.md

 By analyzing the mathematical alignment of light reflection vectors, the architecture leverages structural dissonance analysis to programmatically expose micro-glitches at the perimeter.

-Ultimately, integrating algorithmic liveness verification with strict ingestion governance blocks perimeter identity spoofing, securing distributed communication pathways across all future deployment matrices.
+Ultimately, integrating algorithmic liveness verification with strict ingestion governance blocks perimeter identity spoofing.

 ---
 # Koki's Technical Paper #025